joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 May 1, as our family prepared to board a plane in Vienna bound for the US, Mom’s heart still beat, albeit weakly.

-International flights usually offer in-flight wifi, and this time, I planned to pay for it.
+International flights usually offer in-flight wifi for a fee, and this time, I planned to pay for it.
 I couldn’t bear the thought of being off-grid when the end came.
 If we couldn’t make it in time, a video call was the next best option to say goodbye.
+To my dismay, I soon discovered that the wifi on our flight was not working.
+We would have no contact with our family while in the air.

-After about nine hours in the air, we landed in Toronto, where we learned that Mom was still alive.
+Nine hours later, we landed in Toronto, where we learned that Mom was still alive.
 A few hours more, and we were pulling up to the gate at DFW — a mere 30-minute drive from where Mom lay in the cancer wing of Harris Hospital in Fort Worth.

 My brother and sister-in-law picked us up at the international terminal (we need two vehicles these days), and we were off.
 We took everyone first to my parents’